s888n/R3F-MultiView/README.md

 # React Three Fiber Multi-View
-This is a simple example of how to create a multiple views of the same scene using React Three Fiber.
+This is a simple example of how to create multiple views of the same scene using React Three Fiber.

 ## How to run
 1. Clone the repository